,

 There is a story on how Arjuna got the possession of this weapon.
 The epic Hindu text – Mahabharata mentions that Arjuna took this the Pashupatastra from Lord Shiva, but never used it.
 Arjuna was in exile for 12 years because of his interference in the privacy of his elder brother.
 During this time Vyasa advised Arjuna to obtain the Divyastras (the celestial weapons) for the coming up war.
 That’s when Arjuna decided that he would pray to Lord Shiva and seek this weapon.
 An asura (demon) – Mukasura disguised as a pig tried to kill Arjuna.
 Since Arjuna was praying he didn’t have any weapons handy, so to prevent himself he fired arrows onto the pig.
 The pig takes him deep into the forest and the tussle continues.
 Frustrated by all the efforts, Arjuna finally takes an arrow and shoots the pig.
 At the same instant, another arrow hits the pig.
 This arrow was supposedly shot by a tribal called Kiraata.
 Realizing that the tribal is way stronger than him, Arjuna decides to ask Lord Shiva for help.
 He decorates a Shiv Lingam with sandalwood tilak and a garland.
 The Kiraata comes from the bushes.
 Arjuna sees a sandalwood tilak on his forehead and a garland around his neck.
 He realizes his mistake and asks for forgiveness.
 Lord Shiva is impressed with Arjuna’s devotion and gives him the Pashupatastra.

-Also Read : The Significance of Nandi (the bull) in Lord Shiva Temples
+Also Read : The Tale of the Unknown Daughters of Lord Shiva

 No known warrior has ever used this mighty weapon although the Astra was a reusable infinite number of times and if it is used against a mortal enemy, the entire world would be destroyed.
 Thus, Arjuna refrained from using it.